abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 defilements move through experience.
 We can see that they aren’t ours—they don’t belong to us.
 We need to recognize and appreciate that.

-The Pāḷi word *āgantuka* means newcomer or guest.
+The Pāli word *āgantuka* means newcomer or guest.
 An āgantuka monk is a visiting monk who comes from a different tradition, who may have different standards of Vinaya, or who does not know the way we do things here.
 In one sutta passage, the Buddha says that the defilements are